Friedrich Longin

 Christian Flachenecker is leading the European Breeding Activities for winter oilseed rape at NPZ.

-Topic: Innovations in Rapesee Breedig: Oil and Protein for Sustainable Suply Chains
+Topic: Innovations in Rapeseed Breeding: Oil and Protein for Sustainable Supply Chains

 Abstract: The era of genomic selection offers new opportunities to save time and resources in hybrid breeding programs.
 In winter oilseed rape breeding genomic selection strategies help to increase selection intensity, selection accuracy and shorten the breeding cycle.
 In addition the identification and establishment of heterotic groups improves the efficiency of genomic selection and ultimately increases oil and protein yield for sustainable supply chains.